SkyhawkAnalytics/Mobile-SDK-Handbook/README.md

 #### 1. Slave, Master

 Remote controllers of the Inspire 1 can be configured to act as a Master or a Slave.
 Masters control the entire aircraft, including the gimbal, while Slaves control only the gimbal.
 Slaves can only issue commands via a Master.

+#### 2. Sport Mode

+Sport Mode is only supported by Phantom 4.
+It helps you to achieve best-in-class flight control.
+Combined with its magnesium core designed for increased agility, it brings you the ultimate thrill of speed.
+Maximum speed is increased by 25% while all positioning systems are kept on for a safer, better controlled flight.

 ## Concepts to Understand